-The Finance Department is responsible for designing appropriate controls for City departments and departments are responsible for implementation.
-Inherent in these responsibilities is the recognition that the cost of an internal control should not exceed the benefits expected to be derived.
-The objective of internal controls is to provide management with reasonable, but not necessarily absolute, assurance that assets are safeguarded from fraud and are recorded properly.
+The Finance Department is responsible for designing appropriate controls for the departments and the departments are responsible for implementation.
+Inherent in these responsibilities is the recognition that the cost of the internal control should not exceed the benefits expected to be derived.
+The objective of internal controls is to provide management with reasonable, but not absolute, assurance that assets are safeguarded from fraud and are recorded properly.

-Department Policies
+• Department Policies